The Manual - Chapters and Appendices

 4. The completed proposal must be submitted to the Committee for Student-Designed Majors no later than 1 October (fall) or 1 March (spring) for action that same semester.
 Incomplete proposals will be returned.
 The student may meet with the Committee to discuss the proposal.

 5. The Committee's action (approval, request for revision, disapproval) will be communicated in writing to the student and advisor(s) before the beginning of registration for the following semester.
-The Records Office will be sent a copy of each approved proposal, to be used in monitoring completion of degree requirements.
+The Registrar's Office will be sent a copy of each approved proposal, to be used in monitoring completion of degree requirements.
 Students whose proposals are approved will be required to complete all courses listed on the approved proposal.
 The Committee on Student-Designed Majors must approve any requests for substitutions in advance.

 Forms for applying for a Student-Designed Major are available in the Office of the Dean of the Faculty of Arts and Sciences.